alphagov/government-service-design-manual/service-manual/measurement/user-satisfaction.md

 ## When to measure user satisfaction

-In order to successfully measure the user satisfaction of your service we recommend you follow the guidance below:
+In order to successfully measure the user satisfaction of your service we recommend that:

-Discovery
+* during the discovery phase you
   * benchmark the existing service for future comparison
   * develop a plan to measure user satisfaction throughout product development

-Alpha
+* in your alpha you
   * benchmark user satisfaction via remote usability testing and/or a satisfaction survey

-Beta
+* during your beta you
   * measure user satisfaction via remote usability testing and/or satisfaction survey
   * identify why people are dissatisfied or not completing transactions and take steps to improve

-Live
+* when a service is live you
   * measure user satisfaction continually and monitor results on at least a monthly basis
   * carry out a more comprehensive user demographics, usage and attitudes survey every six months

 ## What about post launch?